sepehr-m/Codes-for-ML-Course/README.md

 # Codes for ML Course Labs
-Here you can find implementation of various ML algorithms.
+Here you can find implementations of various ML algorithms.